nutjob-laboratories/erk/README.txt

 ## Does **Ərk** run on Windows?
 Does it run on Linux?

 **Ərk** runs on both Windows and Linux!
 Now, it's being developed primarily on Linux, but when I first started development I was using Windows 10, and **Ərk** runs flawlessly (and identically) on both platforms.
 I can't think of a reason why **Ərk** wouldn't run on OSX, but I don't have access to an Apple computer to test this.
-My current development "environment" is Python 3.8.5, Qt 5.15.2, and Twisted 18.9.0, and I use [Sublime Text 3](https://www.sublimetext.com/) for my code editor.
+My current development "environment" is Python 3.8.5, Qt 5.15.2, and Twisted 18.9.0, and I use [Sublime Text 3](https://www.sublimetext.com/) for my code editor; I'm currently using [Linux Mint](https://linuxmint.com/) 20.1 as my operating system, with [Cinnamon](https://github.com/linuxmint/cinnamon) as my desktop environment.

 ## How configurable is **Ərk**?
 *Super* configurable.
 You can customize just about every aspect of **Ərk** to make it look and behave *exactly* how you want it.
 For example, if you wanted to run **Ərk** in such a way that it only displays a single channel with no menus or settings or whatnot, with the window always on top of all others, disabling all extraneous stuff like scripts and plugins and styles, and automatically connects to your favorite channel, "#erk", on EFnet?
 You could use:

     python erk.py -o --noextensions --nomenu --nodisplay --channel "#erk" irc.efnet.org 6667

-And that's only using the command-line options! **Ərk** has over 80 different settings available, as well as over 30 different command-line options.
+And that's only using the command-line options! **Ərk** has over 90 different configuration options available, as well as over 30 different command-line options.

 When I started writing **Ərk**, one of my goals was to make it as configurable as possible.
 I wanted an IRC client that gave the user the tools to make the client look and behave *exactly* how the user wanted.